 Expats moving to Vietnam with children will be pleased to know that there are numerous international schools located throughout the country that cater specifically to the needs of foreign children.
 These schools generally offer an excellent standard of teaching and allow their students to take part in a host of extra-curricular activities.

 The standard of healthcare in Vietnam is highly variable.
-As the standard of public healthcare facilities is generally not on par with those in most Western countries, expats are advised to invest in a fully comprehensive health insurance policy that entitles them to treatment at private hospitals.
-Private hospitals in Vietnam generally provide a better standard of care and are usually staffed by doctors from across the globe.
+As the standard of public healthcare facilities is largely not on par with those in most Western countries, expats and their families are advised to invest in a fully comprehensive health insurance policy that entitles them to treatment at private hospitals.
+Private hospitals in Vietnam typically provide a better standard of care and are usually staffed by doctors from across the globe.
 Expat parents will also have plenty to see and do with their little ones during their weekend breaks, thanks to the myriad of outdoor activities and historical sites Vietnam has to offer.

 Population: More than 98 million